Frequently Asked Questions About Unemployment

 How long may I receive benefits?

 The law establishes the maximum amount you may draw during your benefit year.
 This amount depends on your individual earnings and is limited to a maximum of 26 weeks of regular unemployment benefits.
 Not all individuals qualify for all 26 weeks.
-You may also qualify for up to 20 additional weeks of benefits under a temporary Emergency Extended Unemployment Compensation Benefit program.
 (Additional benefits may also be available under Special Programs.)

 If I am monetarily eligible (I have the required wages in my base period), will I receive benefits?